The subgrid scale pressure field of scale-enriched Large Eddy Simulations using Gabor modes: The small and large scale pressure fields

 The pressure spectrum defined by Eq. (\ref{Pressure Spectrum}) was computed for each case. $P$ corresponds to fluctuating pressure; $\hat{P}$ is the Fourier transform of pressure; $\hat{P}^*$ is the complex conjugate of $\hat{P}$; and the subscript $k$ on the averaging operator denotes an average over wavenumber shells.
 The enriched field is a superposition of the filtered large-scale field and the Gabor-induced sub-filter field.
 After superposition, pressure is computed by solving the Poisson equation for pressure exactly in spectral space.

 Fig. (\ref{fig:Pressure spectra a priori}) shows that the enrichment method extends the bandwidth of scales present by nearly a decade.
 The large scale field is unable to capture the inertial subrange but the pressure field, enriched with the Gabor modes, extends the bandwidth such that there is an inertial range comparable to the $256^3$ LES in bandwidth, but actually better predicts the $k^{-7/3}$ behavior expected in the infinite Reynolds number limit (see for example \cite{GotohPhysRev2001}, \cite{monin2013statistical}, \cite{batchelor1953theory}, \cite{george1984pressure}).
 This is demonstrated by including the spectrum from a $512^3$ simulation which follows the $k^{-7/3}$ behavior for a longer range than the $256^3$ LES is able to capture.
+A deeper investigation of the asymptotic scaling in the form of pre-multiplied spectra are not reported due to the limited scale range for inertial range behavior.
 While the total energy content is not exact in the enriched field, as shown by the vertical gap in the spectra, the difference in total energy is minimal and the predicted behavior of the inertial range is quite satisfactory.

 The ability of the enriched field to predict pressure variance is evaluated as a function of cutoff wavenumber as well.
 Table (\ref{Pressure stats table}) quantifies these results showing the enrichment method consistently improves the prediction of pressure variance as well as pressure gradient variance.
 Figure(\ref{fig:Error in statistics}) plots the relative error of the enriched field compared to the baseline $256^3$ LES.
 Error is defined by Eq. (\ref{error definition}) where $Q$ represents a generic quantity of interest: